 For more information on the volunteer program, please view a complete list of our locations.
-Sentara Life Care includes locations in: Chesapeake, Hampton, Norfolk, Portsmouth, Virginia Beach and Currituck, N.C.
+Sentara Life Care includes locations in: Chesapeake, Hampton, and Virginia Beach (two locations).

 Sentara Life Care Volunteer work assignments include, however are not limited to: assisting with religious services, special events and parties, pet therapy, scheduled group recreation programs, providing entertainment programs, community outings, greeting new families/patients, and administrative work.

 Volunteers help by delivering mail, visiting and talking to individuals (conversing, helping them write letters and reading to them), passing refreshments or bringing your individual talents to the table.

 Sentara Life Care also has internship opportunities available for different majors to include, however not limited to Human Resources, Healthcare Administrative, and Social Work.